Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-15-multiplayer-addendum-magic-tournament-rules.markdown

 Refer to the official banlist available at: [https://mtgcommander.net/index.php/banned-list/](https://mtgcommander.net/index.php/banned-list/)

-# X. Commander Tournament Rules
+# *.
+Commander Tournament Rules

 **This section as whole is an addition from this supplement and should be interpreted as being next to the Format-specific sections of the Magic Tournament Rules: After “9.
 Two-Headed-Giant Tournament Rules” and before “10.
 Sanctioning Rules”.**

-## X.1.
+## *.1.
 Match Structure

-**X.1A.** In Commander matches, the required number of game wins to win a match is one.
+***.1A.** In Commander matches, the required number of game wins to win a match is one.
 As per 2.1, a Match continues until the required number of game wins is attained by a player or ends in a draw.

-**X.1B.** In Commander matches, players play against each other in Pods.
+***.1B.** In Commander matches, players play against each other in Pods.
 Each Pod should be composed of four players.
 In the case that the number of participants is not divisible by 4, it is recommended that players that can’t be matched in Pods of four receive a Bye for that round instead.

-## X.2.
+## *.2.
 Communication Rules

-**X.2A.** Commander Damage is considered Status Information and therefore subject to the rules defined in section 4.1 Player Communication.
+***.2A.** Commander Damage is considered Status Information and therefore subject to the rules defined in section 4.1 Player Communication.

-## X.3.
+## *.3.
 Play/Draw Rule

-**X.3A.** Due to Commander being typically played in Best-of-One matches, the way the turn cycles are organized in the Pod, and the fact that the first player also draws, the Play-Draw Rule is ignored.
+***.3A.** Due to Commander being typically played in Best-of-One matches, the way the turn cycles are organized in the Pod, and the fact that the first player also draws, the Play-Draw Rule is ignored.

 Instead, for the Swiss portion of the tournament, seating order (and thus turn order) will be established by a random method decided by the Tournament Organizer.
 The turn order cannot be altered except by in-game effects.

 For the single elimination portion of the tournament, the seating and play order is defined by the standings from the Swiss portion of the tournament, in accordance with rule 2.2A Play/Draw Rule.

-**X.3B.** If the tournament match structure includes multiple games per match, it is recommended that the seating order is randomized between games, as well as the starting player, because otherwise all the players would continue playing with the same priority order as before.
+***.3B.** If the tournament match structure includes multiple games per match, it is recommended that the seating order is randomized between games, as well as the starting player, because otherwise all the players would continue playing with the same priority order as before.

-## X.4.
+## *.4.
 Pregame Procedure

-**X.4A.** Before drawing opening hands, players will reveal their Companion (if any) and then their Commander as per Comprehensive Rules 103.2c.
+***.4A.** Before drawing opening hands, players will reveal their Companion (if any) and then their Commander as per Comprehensive Rules 103.2c.
 All other pregame procedures are performed as normal.

-## X.5.
+## *.5.
 Time Extensions

-**X.5A** Because Commander decks are 100-card singleton lists, after a Deck Check is performed tournament staff should award extra time to the affected match totaling the time spent on the deck check, plus four (4) extra minutes to account for the additional shuffling time needed.
+***.5A** Because Commander decks are 100-card singleton lists, after a Deck Check is performed tournament staff should award extra time to the affected match totaling the time spent on the deck check, plus four (4) extra minutes to account for the additional shuffling time needed.

-## X.6.
+## *.6.
 Commander Booster Draft

-**X.6A** Refer to the Comprehensive Rules (section 903.13.
+***.6A** Refer to the Comprehensive Rules (section 903.13.
 Commander Draft) for instructions on how Commander Booster Draft works.

-## X.7 Commander Single Elimination Procedures
+## *.7 Commander Single Elimination Procedures

-**X.7A** Due to the nature of Commander gameplay, it is strongly recommended that single-elimination rounds be run with no time limit.
+***.7A** Due to the nature of Commander gameplay, it is strongly recommended that single-elimination rounds be run with no time limit.
 Any deviation from this recommendation must be communicated to the players before tournament begins and any tiebreaker method should be based solely on information pertaining to the current match.

 # 10. Sanctioning Rules